ajmavrick/Get_and_Clean_Data_Assignment/CodeBook.md

 7) The average of the mean and standard deviation measures was then taken by subject and activity.

-8) This final file was output to txt as
+8) This final file was output to CSV as

 activity_subjectID_summary.txt